Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 # Enable SPI #
 • SPI (Serial Peripheral Interface) must be enabled to use the ePaper display.
-• To asccess the Pi config menu:
+• To to enable this, access the Pi config menu:
 ```
 sudo raspi-config
 ```